ianczm/fyp-audio-clustering/src/notebooks/README.md

 ### Table of Contents

 Notebooks must be run in this order if they are being run for the first time.
 This is to generate all the needed `temp` folders.
+It is not necessary to run Notebook 0 as exists only to visualise the feature extraction process from an audio file.

-1. Feature Extraction
+0. Feature Extraction
-2. Data Exploration
+1. Data Exploration
-3. MDS Embedding
+2. MDS Embedding
-4. PCA Dimensionality Reduction
+3. PCA Dimensionality Reduction
-5. T-SNE Hyper-Parameters
+4. T-SNE Hyper-Parameters
-6. T-SNE Visualisation and User Input
+5. T-SNE Visualisation and User Input

 ---